aayush-maggo123/brandaivisibility/README.md

   ```
 - Do **not** commit your real `.env` file.
 Use `.env.example` for sharing variable requirements.

+## Design & UX

+- Inputs and analytics are grouped for clarity and ease of use
+- Brand Score, Brand Sentiment, and Brand Sentiment Summary are shown together in a single panel
+- Custom font: `'Inter', 'Helvetica Neue', Helvetica, Arial, sans-serif`
+- All model outputs are shown side by side for easy comparison

 ## Notes

 - You need a valid OpenAI API key to use this application
 - The app will create a shareable link when launched (if enabled)
-- All model outputs are shown side by side for easy comparison
+- Only the Brand Sentiment Summary is shown (no bottom summary)